gaborcsapo/Simplest-Search-Navigator/README.md

 # Simplest Instant Search replacement

-Navigate Google Search results using UP and DOWN keys to help your mouseless workflow.
+Navigate Google Search results using TAB and shift+TAB keys to help your mouseless workflow.

 There are a ton of other solutions out there, so you might ask why make another?
 I don't trust chrome extensions for their security, and they're too long to read through for vulnerabilities.
 So here's a 20-liner, which as you can see does nothing more than what it needs.